comment Add Comment

 Digitalization will pay dividends long after COVID-19 and long before the next crisis

-Digital Operational Infrastructure (DOI)
+Digital Operational (DOI)

 Multiple instrumentation solutions are available to meet the needs of corrosion management and integrity management.
 These fit into the “second layer of automation” DOI part of the NAMUR Open Architecture.
 If you haven’t already started digital transformation, you can start by only digitally transforming corrosion and integrity monitoring.
 You don’t have to transform all tasks at the same time.
 It is easier to start small and then scale out.